Harold Ware: Personal life and death

 While in Russia, Ware met Jessica Smith, working with the Quaker famine relief effort, the American Friends Service Committee.
 Back in New York City, the pair were married in January 1925 by Rev. Norman Thomas, soon to become a key political leader of the Socialist Party of America.

-On August 13, 1935, Ware was critically injured in an automobile accident in the mountains near Harrisburg, Pennsylvania when his car collided with a coal truck.
-He died the next morning at the hospital in Harrisburg, never regaining consciousness after the crash.
+On August 9, 1935, Ware was critically injured in an automobile accident in the mountains near York Springs in Harrisburg, Pennsylvania when his car collided with a coal truck.
+He died the next Tuesday at the hospital in Harrisburg, never regaining consciousness after the crash.

 Legacy

 Ware was memorialized with a chapter in the memoir written by his more famous mother, Ella Reeve Bloor, in 1940: As a boy he loved the outdoors, was full of restless, eager vitality and bold curiosity.
 He had a startlingly vivid imagination, and an urge and talent for organizing that continued and marked his whole life.
 More than ordinarily shy, he forgot his shyness when engaged in one of his organizing ventures, and a flow of colorful, stirring talk would come from him so persuasive that those who heard him were completely carried away.
 He grew slim and tall, and when we moved to Arden was captain of the baseball team and a leader in tennis and other games.
 He missed a lot of school because of his siege of tuberculosis, but he read a lot and was always able to make up two or three years of ordinary schooling in a few months of intensive study.
 His interest in socialism began as early as I can remember.
 Hal's interest in agriculture began early.
 He started raising truck in a small garden in Arden, and sold it around the countryside.
 His keen sense of beauty showed in the way he fixed up his boxes of vegetables to sell, arranging them artistically in green boxes.
 He first planned to study forestry.
 He used to tell me his dreams of a life in the open, alone on a hillside, a sea of green tree tops below him.
 While taking the entrance exams for Pennsylvania State College he found that the forestry course would take four years, while there was a fine two-year agricultural course.
 Beginning to feel, too, that he did not want to live away from people, but among them, he chose agriculture.
 His interest in economics and politics developed intensely at this time, and while at college he wrote me constantly for the latest news of the socialist movement.
 We were always very close to one another, and no matter how many months or years we were apart, we could always pick up where we had left off."

-After his death, attorney John Abt married Jessica Smith, Ware's widow.
+After his death, Jessica Smith, Ware's widow married attorney John Abt.
+Ware left behind four children: Judith, David, Nancy, and Robin.

 Hal Ware's half-brother, Carl Reeve, was also a lifelong activist in the Communist Party.